 Calculating your heart's age is a way of determining your risk for heart disease and events like heart attacks and strokes.
-The Centers for Disease Control and Prevention (CDC) created a formula using the following factors to estimate risk:
+The Centers for Disease Control and Prevention (CDC) created a "heart age" formula using the following factors to estimate risk:

 You can find out your heart's age by using this heart age calculator.
 If you have a heart that's older than your chronological age, you're not alone.
 The CDC evaluated the heart health of more than half a million men and women and found that 40 percent of Americans have hearts that are five or more years older than their actual ages.